candicexxx-droid/PIC16B---GAN-Project-/README.md

 ## Overview
 Our project implements a deep convolutional adversarial network (DCGAN) using the keras library.
 The DCGAN is made by creating a generator and discriminator model.
-The generator creates artificial images while the discriminator acts as a binary classifier.
+The generator takes a random noise vector and creates artificial images, while the discriminator acts as a binary classifier during the training process to improve generators' performance.
 As the model trains, both the generator and discriminator weights are updated as they approach an equilibrium.
 To aid the models in reaching an equilibrium, each model was trained with a different learning rate.
 Both the generator and discriminator were implemented using 4